christiskatsouris/Introduction-Matlab/README.md

 - Yan, Y., & Cheng, T. (2022).
 Factor-augmented forecasting regressions with threshold effects.
 The Econometrics Journal, 25(1), 134-154.

-### Task
+### Task 1

-Run the above coding procedure step-by-step making sure you store the output from Matlab.
+Run the above coding procedure step-by-step making sure you store the output from Matlab to a Word processing document.

 # 4. Concluding Remarks